wataru-maeda/react-native-boilerplate/README.md

 ## How to Use

-1. Download zip
+1. Download zip or click "Use this template"
 2. Update `app.json`
-   or
-3. Click "Use this template" button

 ```
  "name": "your-app-name",